Coming across Scrum for the first time you may think you can manage projects with ease.

 - User story is part of some complex thing.
 Before a project starts it is extremely useful for all team members, including the product owner, to understand this complex thing.
 Without grasping the whole thing, the architect can’t produce robust architecture of the future application.
 The lack of robust architecture leads to projects with:

-- continious bug fixing coming from numerous workarounds inside the mazy source code
+- continuous bug fixing coming from numerous workarounds inside the mazy source code

-- continious refactoring as an attempt to structure the mazy source code and remove critical workarounds
+- continuous refactoring as an attempt to structure the mazy source code and remove critical workarounds

 All mentioned consequences of architecture drawbacks increase project development time and budget.